ddcots24/Movie-Data-Analysis-Microsoft/README.md

   - The 125-140 and 155-170 run times are profitable as well
 ### Action Genre Most Profitable Actor/Actress
 - Profitibality of top 10 actors for the action genre
-  - Chose the action genre because it had the most actors and actresses compared to the other top 4 genres
+  - Chose the action genre because it had the most actors and actresses in the data set compared to the other top 4 genres
 - We chose actors who had been in 4 or more different movies to choose actors who have been popular for the genre and have had traction in the movie industry
 ![Project 1 image 3](https://github.com/ddcots24/Movie-Data-Analysis-Microsoft/assets/131708046/ece9cbdc-7147-44d5-ac36-2cf03840b403)
 ## Conclusion